 How to get your bank’s swift code:

 Most times, you can find this information online.
-It isn’t a hidden information.
-Simply use combination of your bank name and “swift code” and the code will pop up on Google search.
+It isn’t hidden information.
+Simply use a combination of your bank name and “swift code” and the code will pop up on Google search.

-Alternatively, if you want to be sure, you can get swift code of your bank on their official website or send a message to them on their social media platform
+Alternatively, if you want to be sure, you can get a swift code of your bank on their official website or send a message to them on their social media platform